hoangduytran/blender-manual/manual/render/cycles/render_settings/simplify.rst

    Resolution percentage of :doc:`volume objects </modeling/volumes/index>` in the viewport.
    This mostly affects memory usage rather than computation times.

+.. _bpy.types.RenderSettings.use_simplify_normals:

+Normals
+   Skip computing custom normals and face corner normals for displaying meshes in the viewport.

 Render
 ======